Testability of Reverse Causality Without Exogenous Variation: Introduction

-The problem of identifying causal structure from non-experimental data is receiving considerable attention in the nascent causal machine learning literature \parencite[for comprehensive overviews see][]{mooijetal16,eci17}.
+The problem of identifying causal structure from non-experimental data is receiving considerable attention in the causal machine learning literature \parencite[for comprehensive overviews see][]{mooijetal16,eci17,scholkopf2021toward}.
 In its bivariate form, the problem is concerned with deciding whether a variable $ X $ is causing $ Y $ or vice versa solely based on a non-experimental joint probability distribution of the two variables.
-Without making any assumptions regarding the true underlying data-generating process, no headway is possible.\footnote{Previous work shows that the causal direction cannot be identified without making further assumptions. \textcite[][Proposition~2.6]{peters12} proves that for every joint distribution of two variables, $ X $ and $ Y $, there is a model $Y = h(X,\varepsilon), \; \text{with} \; X\indept\varepsilon $ with $ h $ a measurable function and $ \varepsilon $ a real-valued noise variable.
+Without making any assumptions regarding the true underlying data-generating process, no identification is possible.\footnote{Previous work shows that the causal direction cannot be identified without making further assumptions. \textcite[][Proposition~2.6]{peters12} proves that for every joint distribution of two variables, $ X $ and $ Y $, there is a model $Y = h(X,\varepsilon), \; \text{with} \; X\indept\varepsilon $ with $ h $ a measurable function and $ \varepsilon $ a real-valued noise variable.
 The roles of $ X $ and $ Y $ can be easily interchanged showing that the joint distribution itself does not identify the causal direction in this most general form.} \textcite{shimizu06lingam} show that non-Gaussianity of observed variables leads to identifiability.
 Subsequently, \textcite{hoyer09anm} show that nonlinearity of $ h $ can play a similar role as regards the identifiability of the causal direction as non-Gaussianity.
 If the true model is of a nonlinear form, one can infer the causal direction without making any assumptions about the distribution of the error.
-Thus, our work is closely related to this literature and, therefore, we agree with \textcite{imbens19po_vs_dag}, who argues that it ``has not had as much impact in economics as it should have'' (p.
-1), and show how insights developed in the causal discovery community can be useful to solve problems in economics.

 \textcite{hoyer09anm} and \textcite{mooijetal16} discuss inference of the causal direction between \textit{two} random variables (cause and effect) from observational data. \textcite{peters14} constitutes a theoretical extension of these methods to more than two variables.
 The paper at hand falls between these two strands as it accounts for more than two variables, yet its primary concern is the causal directionality between a subset of just two of them.
 The remaining variables $\W$ serve as controls.